bio-guoda/preston/README.md

 <https://api.gbif.org/v1/dataset> <http://purl.org/pav/hasVersion> <hash://sha256/5d1bb4f3a5a9da63fc76efc4d7b4a7debbec954bfd056544225c294fff679b4c> .
 ```

 which says that GBIF, an organization created a registry that has a version at <hash://sha256/5d1bb4f3a5a9da63fc76efc4d7b4a7debbec954bfd056544225c294fff679b4c> .
-This weird looking url is a [content address hash](https://bentrask.com/?q=hash://sha256/98493caa8b37eaa26343bbf73f232597a3ccda20498563327a4c3713821df892).
-Rather than describing where things are (e.g., https://eol.org), content address hashes describe what they contain.
+This weird looking url is a [content-addressed hash](https://bentrask.com/?q=hash://sha256/98493caa8b37eaa26343bbf73f232597a3ccda20498563327a4c3713821df892).
+Rather than describing where things are (e.g., https://eol.org), content-addressed hashes describe what they contain.

 If you don't want to download the entire biodiversity graph (~60GB) onto your computer, you can also use [GBIF's dataset registry search api](https://www.gbif.org/developer/registry) as a starting point.
 For instance, if you run ```preston update "http://api.gbif.org/v1/dataset/suggest?q=Amazon&amp;type=OCCURRENCE"```, you only get occurence datasets that GBIF suggests are related to the Amazon.
 If you track these suggested datasets, you might see something like: